system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ![2.5" drive cover and 2.5" drive screws](./img/25-slot-cover.webp)

-3. If you are adding a new drive, pop out a black plastic ring on the top crossbar and slide out four screws (per drive).
+3. If you are adding a new drive, pop out the black plastic ring on the top crossbar and slide out four screws (per drive).

 ![2.5" drive cover and 2.5" drive screws](./img/25-drive-screws.webp)